vmishenev/dokka/docs/design-doc/Draft: Ambiguous KDoc references.md

 - in this example, there is no way to refer to the function `A`  (itself)

 #### Case: 2.
 References to parameters
-1. Parameters of current declaration should hide other declaration.
-It is according to the rule of thumb for KDoc references when, for the documentation of  classes/interfaces... , the KDoc corresponds to an `init` block.
+1. Parameters of the current declaration should hide other declarations.
+It is according to the rule of thumb for KDoc references when, for the documentation of classes/interfaces..., the KDoc corresponds to an `init` block.
    The visibility of parameters inside a class body is still questionable.
 ```kotlin
 /**